neilchennc/ScrSndCpy-Windows/README.md

 - Plug your Android devices

-- You device will popup a USB debugging confirmation dialog, click "Allow" button
+- Your device will popup a USB debugging confirmation dialog, click "Allow" button

 - In ScrSndCpy, select a device in the ScrSndCpy